polterguy/phosphorusfive-dox/chapter-11.md

 Active Events, as previously discussed, is a replacement to *"functions"* or *"methods*".

 So what is an Active Event?
-Short answer; Everything you have done so far, is invoking Active Events.
+Short answer; Everything!
+The 42 of P5!
+In fact, the only thing you have done so far, is invoking Active Events.
 The **[sys42.windows.confirm]** parts from one of our previous chapters, is an Active Event.
 The **[set]** parts we've used several times during the course of this book, also happens to be an Active Event.
-I could go on, and list absolutely everything you've done so far.
 Active Events is the axiom, at which P5, and Hyperlambda, evolves around.

 ## Your first Active Event

 You can easily create your own Active Events.
-In fact, let's do so.
 Execute the following code in your Apps/Executor.

 ```
 create-event:sys42.examples.foo